Actor file specification

 name

-doesn’t contain username, so that the Actor can be easily deployed to any user account.
+doesn’t contain the developer username, so that the Actor can be easily deployed to any user account.
 This is useful for tutorials and examples, as well as pull requests done externally to create Actors from existing source code files owned by external developers (the developer might not have Apify account yet, and we might want to show them deployment to some testing account).
 Note thatapify push

 has option--target=eva/my-actor:0.0